1. Gautama Buddha was born in __________.

 Explanation: Buddhist missionaries entered China through the Silk Route.

-50. Buddhism spread to Tibet mainly through:
+50. Buddhism spread to Tibet mainly through__________.

 A) Vajrayana Buddhism